jerickjoe111/launch-school/JS229/02_execution_context.md

 - In Node, the global object has also a self-referential `global` property we can use to access it.
 - ES2020 defined the standard way to refer to this global object in any context: `globalThis`.

-It is important to note that, in strict mode, the global object does not work as the implicit context, and the keyword `this` is set to `undefined`.
-As a consequence, we can't access undeclared variables (this is a security measure against possible misspellings).
+Additionally, in non-strict mode, this global object works as the implicit execution context.
+In strict mode, the global object is still in play, but it is not used as an implicit context for top-level expressions, and the keyword `this` is set to `undefined`.
+As a consequence, we can't initialize undeclared variables (this is a security measure against possible misspellings), and JavaScript throws an exception.

 ### Global Variables and the Global Object